Neuroleptic Awareness

 EPS are more prominent with typical neuroleptics

-To combat the EPS side effects, anti-cholinergic drug,which are also prescribed for Parkinson's disease, have their own side effects.
+To combat the EPS side effects, anti-cholinergic drug,which are alsoprescribed for Parkinson's disease, have their own side effects.

 1a Anticholinergic Side Effects